1. Meet the Basic Qualifications

 There will be four to eight RAs hired per block, so it is expected that each RA will work as a team to demonstrate a sense of pride and enthusiasm for their residential hall community.
 The RAs will be supported by their Hall Supervisors and the Student Residential Life department.
 RAs will work together to create a nightly duty schedule to ensure residents have a peer to turn to each night.
 Duty will be from 6:00 p.m. to midnight.

-RAs are committed to learning the leaderships skills to be successful and will actively participate in education and training activities.
+RAs are committed to learning leadership skills to be successful and will actively participate in education and training activities.
 RAs should be knowledgeable about all services and resources available to a student.
 It is expected RAs will be involved with training activities possibly in the summer and a week before the semester begins.
 There will also be two in-services during the semester that RAs are expected to attend.